Data-to-text Generation by Splicing Together Nearest Neighbors: Additional Model and Training Details

-All models are 6-layer transformers with model dimension 420, feed-forward dimension 650, 7 attention heads, and a dropout rate of 0.1.
-We use an encoder-decoder model in the style of BART~\citep{lewis2020bart}, but with no causal masking, to consume embeddings of the linearized source tokens $x$ and the current canvas $\hat{y}_{1:M}$ (plus positional embeddings).
-To encourage the model to have a sense of how recently tokens were added to the canvas, we add to each canvas token embedding an embedding of a feature indicating how many time-steps have elapsed since the token was added.
-We additionally add to the $x$ embeddings the embedding of an indicator feature indicating whether each token has been copied to $\hat{y}_{1:M}$.
-We obtain neighbor representations by putting neighbor token embeddings plus positional embeddings plus the embedding of an indicator feature indicating that these are neighbor tokens through the same encoder that consumes $x$.
+Our models are BART~\citep{lewis2020bart}-style encoder-decoder transformers.
+They consume embeddings of the linearized source tokens $x$ and the current canvas $\hat{y}_{1:M}$ (plus positional embeddings).
+To allow the model to capture how recently tokens were added to the canvas, we add to each canvas token embedding an embedding of a feature indicating how many time-steps have elapsed since it was added.
+We also add to each $x$ token embedding the embedding of an indicator feature indicating whether it has been copied to $\hat{y}_{1:M}$.
+We obtain neighbor embeddings by putting neighbor token embeddings plus positional embeddings plus the embedding of an indicator feature indicating that these are neighbor tokens through the same encoder that consumes $x$.

-For optimization with Adam~\citep{kingma2015adam}, we set $\beta_1 = 0.9$, $\beta_2=0.999$, $\eps=10^{-7}$, and we use weight decay of 0.001.
-For the E2E data we use a learning rate of $0.0005$, and $0.0003$ for the other datasets.
-During training we calculate the loss for each canvas encountered in forming each target $y$ sequence, and we accumulate gradients over 200 $y$ targets.
-For the E2E data we warm-up the learning rate for 4000 gradient steps, while for the other two datasets we warm-up over 16000 steps.
-All experiments were run on an RTX 2080 Ti GPU.
+All transformer encoder-decoders have 6 layers, with model dimension 420, feed-forward dimension 650, 7 attention heads, and dropout rate 0.1.
+These hyperparameters were chosen (and then fixed) so as to allow the largest model that could be trained in a reasonable amount of time on our GTX 1080 Ti and RTX 2080 Ti GPUs.

+We trained with Adam~\citep{kingma2015adam}.
+We linearly warm-up the learning rate during the first 4,000 training steps, and then use square-root learning rate decay as in \citet{devlin2019bert} after warm-up.
+To stabilize training we accumulate gradients over 400 target sequences.

+We show the training and prediction hyperparameter bounds we considered in Table~\ref{tab:adam}.
+We selected combinations at random for 50 1-epoch trials for each model, evaluating on validation negative log-likelihood.
+Our final hyperparameter values are in Table~\ref{tab:finalhypers}.